DeepSkyStar/himake/README.md

 # himake

 himake provides a series of convenient methods for managing CMake and performing cross-platform compilation.
-The directory organization logic and CMakeLists refer to <<Modern CMake>>.
+The directory organization logic and CMakeLists refer to "Modern CMake".

 [中文说明](README-zh.md)
 [Release Notes](release-notes.md)